aosabook/500lines/functionalDB/chapter.md

 These two kinds of links are done using variables.

-A variable’s syntax is defined as a symbol that starts with ‘*?’* (e.g., *?e* in the example above), also there is a special variable, which is the "dont-care" variable and is identified using *‘_’*. (underscore).
-To understand whether something is a variable or not we have our *variable? *predicate.
+A variable’s syntax is defined as a symbol that starts with *‘?’* (e.g., *?e* in the example above), also there is a special variable, which is the "dont-care" variable and is identified using *‘_’*. (underscore).
+To understand whether something is a variable or not we have our *variable?* predicate.
 This predicate was implemented as a function that accepts strings and not as a macro that accepts symbols to allow us to use it as a higher order function, and more specifically, to be sent as an argument to another function:

 ````clojure
 (defn variable?